 All electrical equipment is checked annually under the terms of the maintenance contract.
-The office administrator is responsible for maintaining accurate records and ensuring that all equipment in current use is checked and for making arrangements for the equipment to be accessible.
+The School Business Manager is responsible for maintaining accurate records and ensuring that all equipment in current use is checked and for making arrangements for the equipment to be accessible.

 If there is any doubt about the safety of the equipment it will not be used.
-Any potential hazards will be reported to the Headteacher immediately.
+Any potential hazards will be reported to the Executive Headteacher immediately.

-The Executive Headteacher must be aware of, and approve the use of any item being brought into schools by a member of staff, volunteer or a pupil.
-The Executive Headteacher must be aware of and approve the arrangements for temporary electrical extensions required for drama productions, Christmas decorations, etc.
+The Executive Headteacher must be aware of, and approve the use of, any item being brought into schools by a member of staff, volunteer or a pupil.
+The Executive

+Headteacher must be aware of and approve the arrangements for temporary electrical extensions required for drama productions, Christmas decorations etc.

-14.8 Machinery and Equipment (also see the Work Equipment Policy)
+15.8 Machinery and Equipment (also see the Work Equipment Policy)

-An inventory of all equipment is kept by the office administrator.
+An inventory of all equipment is kept by the School Business Manager in the school office.
 Within the curriculum appropriate hand tools are to be used under strict guidance and close supervision of a teacher or teaching assistant, when used by pupils.
 Such equipment, even simple items such as scissors, must be put away before a wet playtime where there is a chance that an accident might occur due to a lower level of supervision.

-14.9 Moving and Handling (also see the Manual Handling Operations Policy)
+15.9 Moving and Handling (also see the Manual Handling Operations Policy)